Summary of the scheme

 • Pension Credit (guarantee or savings)

-• Incapacity Benefit or Employment Support Allowance (income or contribution based)
+• Employment Support Allowance (income or contribution based)

 • Universal Credit

-• they do not have sufficient resources and this will cause serious risk to their own or their family’s health or safety, or
+• you do not have sufficient resources and this will cause serious risk to your own or your family’s health or safety

-• they require essential assistance to establish themselves or to remain in the community,
+• you require essential assistance to establish yourself or to remain in the community.

 Exclusions, limitations and conditions